walexy/zoomguy-copy-01/src/pages/index.md

     title: Services
     section_id: features
     subtitle: "Are you struggling to keep your employees, volunteers, and supporters connected to your mission?
-Our team of experts can help you navigate virtual meetings for your key teams and stakeholders.
+Let our team of experts help navigate virtual events.
 Remember, your reputation is your most valuable asset.
-It only takes one poorly-run meeting to lose volunteers, donors, or supporters.
-Zoom is a great choice for anyone who wants a simple, powerful, cost-effective way to host online meetings, events and webinars.
+And it only takes one poorly-run meeting to lose a client or donor.
+Zoom is a simple, powerful, cost-effective way to host online meetings, events and webinars.
 Various pricing options are available, including a free account that supports unlimited one-to-one meetings.
 Whether you're an entrepreneur, small business owner, board chair, or a member of a large organization, we're happy to help you get up and running with Zoom.
 Our services include training and consulting on:"
     background: gray
     features:
       - title: Features